 Central European Art and Culture 1918-1956.
-A Minor Modernism? - explores the region’s diversity of cultures to discover the critical debates in aesthetics and politics they occasioned and how these relate to today’s concerns with transnationalism, class, gender, and ethnicity.
+A Minor Modernism? explores the region’s diversity of cultures to discover the critical debates in aesthetics and politics they occasioned, and how these relate to today’s concerns with transnationalism, class, gender, and ethnicity.
 The course is co-taught and interdisciplinary, cross-referencing to the popular press and magazines, literature, theatre, as well as alternative sites of social and cultural progressivism such as gymnastics clubs, and music as a contested field of national and cultural identification.
-Students will be encouraged to develop their own research topics and funding permitting, we will make a group study visit to Bratislava and Vienna.
+Students will be encouraged to develop their own research topics, and we hope to take a study trip to Bratislava and Vienna.

 Language and other requirements